adcin/IT-Notes/misc/Win_delete_protected_partitions.md

-# Delete hidden partition on USB drive via Diskpart command
+# Delete hidden partition on USB drive via `diskpart` command

 Diskpart is a text-mode command interpreter, and it is able to help you create, delete or format partition.
 To remove hidden partition on hard drive, first of all, press “Windows+R” simultaneously to open "Run" window and type “cmd” and press "Enter", then in the Command Prompt window, type the following commands in sequence and hit on “Enter” after each one.